Folate (Folic Acid & Methylated Folate)

 Folate - natural form found in food

-Folic acid — synthetic form used in many supplements
+Folic acid - synthetic form used in many supplements and fortified foods

-Methylated folate / 5-MTHF — a more active form used by the body directly
+Methylated folate (5-MTHF) - a more active form used by the body directly

 Folinic acid - another supplemental form